phetsims/qa/documentation/qa-book.md

 *How?*
 * To test this wrapper, make sure instrumented characteristics can be modified and make sure characteristics that haven’t been instrumented can’t be modified.
 * Make sure the UI functions as expected.
+* Note that a certain subset of PhET-iO elements are "PhET-iO Featured" and the studio tree can be filtered to show only these elements.
+* Use the "autoselect" feature by hovering over instrumented elements while holding `Opt/Alt`.
+This should select the hovered element in the Studio tree.
+You can also select the linked/model element with `Ctrl`.
+If doing this while filtering on PhET-iO featured, unfeatured elements won't be selected.
+Please note weirdness here as these two parts of studio intersect.

 *Column 3 says:* ?phetioDebug
 *How?*